 Your application will take up to 10 working days to assess upon receipt of a complete application (including all supporting documents).
 The letter advising the outcome of your application will be emailed to you at the email address you provided in your application.
 If a release letter is refused, the letter will outline the reason(s) for refusal and the appeals procedure.

 Your application should include all relevant supporting documentation.
 Please note that incomplete applications will not be considered.
 Requests for transfers from currently enrolled students who are in an adjustment period should not expect approval prior to enrolling for six months in the principal award course, except where there is evidence of compassionate or compelling reasons.

-The applicant will be free to pursue the change of study without having to apply for a letter of release after completing six calendar months in the originally intended award course at Deakin University.
+You will be free to pursue a change of study without having to apply for a letter of release after completing six calendar months in the originally intended award course at Deakin University.

 Acceptable reasons for release

 Where a release letter is granted, the letter will be provided at no cost to the student.

 Normally all students who are issued a Student visa as a result of a Deakin generated Confirmation of Enrolment (CoE) will be expected as a minimum to complete the first six months of the Deakin principal course.

 The following criteria are the only circumstances in which Deakin will grant a release before the completion of the first six months of the Deakin program:

 - Deakin University's CRICOS registration has been suspended;

 - A student on a packaged Deakin pathway course fails to meet Deakin entry requirements after a minimum of two trimesters at their pathway education provider (please be advised that release may be refused if you provide an offer to a non-SVP provider.
 See information about transfer to non-SVP Eligible providers below);